 - Remember the difficult questions.
 Take note of the questions you were asked during the interview, especially the difficult ones.
 You might just encounter them again.
 In succeeding interviews, you will be able to anticipate some of the questions and come prepared to answer them.
 You should be able to impress them the next interviewer – better than the last time.

 - Make a follow-up call.
 It’s never wrong to call and ask about your status.
 Just don’t be too nosy or pushy.
-Sometimes the HR Department appreciates a call and sees it as indicator that you’re a very determined applicant.
+Sometimes the HR Department appreciates a call and sees it as an indicator that you’re a very determined applicant.
 On the other hand, being too persistent might give the impression that you are impatient; this could impact your application in a not-so-great way.
 Keep the word moderation in mind.

-Quick tip: Make sure that your LinkedIn profile is updated.
+A quick tip: Make sure that your LinkedIn profile is updated.
 While the interview will help them decide, recruiters will find time to check your online profile.
 If you’d like to attract top employers to your LinkedIn profile, check out Joshua’s LinkedIn Writing Service.

-Post-interview activities are just as important as pre-interview To Do’s.
+Post-interview activities are just as important as pre-interview To Dos.
 Do not forget that every step in getting the job is, in fact, crucial.
 Do not take anything for granted.
 Focus on the nitty-gritty.
 Remember: Persistence is the twin sister of excellence.